Disclosure:

 Otherwise, click Cancel.

-So, you must redirect the draft posts/pages to another relevant live URL to save the SEO and possible traffic.
+Therefore, you should redirect the draft posts/pages to a relevant live URL to preserve SEO and potential traffic.

 If you don’t want to republish the post in the future or sooner, you can send it to the trash folder.